Mr-Techganesh/Create-an-LWR-Site-in-Experience-Cloud/README.md

 - Interest forms
 - Quote generators, such as for a car they're selling

-### Beyond the Basics
-If you don't use Experience Builder sites, there is another option, but it requires development skills.
-You, or your developer, can embed the `lightning:flow` component in your external app by using Lightning Out.
-The [Use Components Outside Salesforce with Lightning Out](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/lightning_out.htm) help article and [Lightning Web Component Flow component reference](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.use_flow) are great starting points.

 ## Experience Builder Pages
 One of the first tasks for creating an Experience Builder site is selecting the template.
 Each template comes with a specific set of Experience Builder pages.
 That said, all Experience Builder pages fall into one of these categories: